vypearr/myfirstmcp-openai/README.md

 # Simple FastMCP AZD Template

-The most basic FastMCP "hello world" application as an AZD template ready for Azure App Service
+The most basic FastMCP "hello world" application as an AZD template ready for Azure App Service.
+Watch the [video](https://www.youtube.com/watch?v=0g1v2q3X8aA) for a walkthrough of what it does.

 ![system diagram](diagram.png)